os-js/manual.os-js.org/src/v3/development/README.md

 * Create a [pull request](https://help.github.com/articles/about-pull-requests/)

 It is important to write [good commit messages](https://github.com/erlang/otp/wiki/writing-good-commit-messages), having a clean git history and using the provided linter configurations.
 This saves a lot of time when reviewing the work and things gets merged faster.

+## Publishing

+It is recommended that you distribute your modules and packages in a compiled form.
+The official npm packages does this and delivers the files in a `dist/` directory.

+Using `NODE_ENV=production` is recommended to avoid bloat and allow for proper tree-shaking, etc.

+You can distribute the sources in addition, but it all depends on the target (ES vs commonjs etc).